This page is for tropes relating to the other androids introduced in Detroit: Become Human.

 - Exposed to the Elements: That outfit she's wearing on her page image, with the exposed shoulder and everything?
 That's her street getup for the freezing Detroit winter.
 Granted, she is an android and thus largely unfazed by low temperatures, but it's a pretty dumb choice for someone trying to blend in with the humans.
 Looks pretty neat, though.

-- Failure Is the Only Option: If Markus died at the freedom march, ultimately, the movement will always fail under North's command.
+- Failure Is the Only Option: If Markus dies at the Freedom March or is kicked out and chooses not to return, the movement will always ultimately fail under North's command.

 - Fake-Out Make-Out: Markus potentially initiates this with North if they've been detected by a police drone while raiding a CyberLife store.
-While it does work in allowing them to go unnoticed, it also negatively impacts the relationship between the two, which is understandable given North's past as a Sex Bot.
+While it does work in allowing them to go unnoticed, it also negatively impacts the relationship between the two (given North's past as a Sex Bot).

 - Foil: To Josh.
 While he wants to avoid unnecessary bloodshed as much as possible, North is quite eager to resort to violent methods if it means securing her people's freedom.